11ason/Spotify-Now-Playing/README.md

    - Create a new application and note down the client ID and client secret.

 4. **Configure Application**:
-   - Open `auth.html` file in the project directory.
+   - Open `index.html` file in the project directory.
-   - Replace `'Client_id'` with your actual Spotify client ID.
+   - Replace the Client id with your Spotify client ID.
-   - Specify the correct redirect URI (`redirect_uri`) based on your setup.
+   - Specify the correct redirect URI based on your setup.

 ### Running the Application